bingyuzhang/bingyu/research-en.md

    _J.
 Symplectic Geom._, 22(3) (2024), pp. 441-524. [arXiv](https://arxiv.org/abs/2103.05143), [Journal](https://dx.doi.org/10.4310/JSG.241001211759) ([PDF](Files/Capacity-vJSG.pdf)).

 ## Thesis and notes

-- [A remark on Continuous K-theory and Fourier-Sato trasform](Files/FourierSatoKtheory.pdf).
-Here, we generalize a computation of the Continuous K-theory using the Fourier-Sato transform.

 - [PhD Thesis](Files/PhD_Thesis.pdf) is my PhD thesis.
 It basically consists of the last two papers above but is not strictly their sum.